gionkez/dotfiles/README.md

 ## todos

-+ use local vscode persoal themes (.vsix) instead of leaning on vscode marketplace
++ use local vscode personal themes (.vsix) instead of leaning on vscode marketplace

 ## requirements